wehooper4/Meshtastic-Hardware/XaioSeries/Prototypes/Readme.md

 ## Prototype Builds

-These are the protypes that lead to the current XaioSeries.
+These are the protypes and earlyer versions that lead to the current XaioSeries.